siriad86/academic-kickstart/content/talk/ELDAR/index.md

-summary: The project will investigate three aspects of autocratic politics: 1) the emergence of autocratic regimes; 2) policy-making (“life”) in autocracies in the areas of education, infrastructure, pensions and media regulation; 3) autocratic regime breakdown.
+summary: The project will investigate three aspects of autocratic politics:  Emergence of autocratic regimes, policy-making ("life") in autocracies in the areas of education, infrastructure, pensions and media regulation; and finally autocratic regime breakdown.